valterfi/interview-question2/README.md

 * Do all 3 parts, and use git tags to mark the commit fulfilling part 1 and part 2.

 ## Deliverables
-* Send us a link to a repository fulfilling the requirements with the three tags to check part 1 and 2.
+* Send us a link to a repository fulfilling the requirements with two tags to check part 1 and 2.
 * Your code will be tested using different tests.
 * Successful implementation will move to interview.